AMindToThink/windows-renamer/README.md

 # windows-renamer
+This script can run on any computer, not just Windows (in fact, running it on Windows would be pointless because the point is to format files *for* Windows).

 WARNING!
+Please read this entire README before using.
+It isn't very long.
 I hope you have a backup of whatever you are acting on, because this renames and edits all of the files in a folder.
 Use at your own risk!
 Running in a root folder is an especially bad idea.
-Please read this entire README before using.
-It isn't very long.

 NOTE:
 In addition to the special characters, Windows also has problems with long file paths.
 You can fix that by: